fearthecowboy/dotnet/readme.md

 The *platform-specific* package (see above) is installed in a *shared location* in order to reliably deduplicate it across installations.
 By default, the installation location is `~/.net/2.0.0` since it is accessible without elevation.

+### Environment Variables

+`DEBUG`  - set to `1` to show debugging messages from the caller/installer scripts

+`NO_NET_SDK` - set to `1` to prevent the runtime runner for checking for and deferring to the SDK runner before using just the runtime.

+`DOTNET_SHARED_ARCH` - overrides the architecture (one of `osx`, `linux`, `win`, `win-x86`).

+`DOTNET_SHARED_HOME` - overrides the base folder for installing dotnet runtimes/sdks. defaults to
+- linux/osx: `~/.net`
+- windows:  `%USERPROFILE%\.net`

+### Commands

+Since the .NET core tools and runtime both use a command called `dotnet`, both the runtime and sdk variants of this package do the same.
+If you have both installed, it will by default use the SDK which should support the needs of runtime running too.

+`dotnet` -- runs the SDK `dotnet` tool if installed, or falls back to running the runtime `dotnet` tool.

+`install-dotnet-{sdkorruntime}` -- installs the shared .NET Core {sdkorruntime} if it's not installed. use `--force` to overwrite if necessary